Mohamad-Hussein/speech-assistant/README.md

 - There is a problem with using powershell, use cmd and activate conda env.
 - Installing with requirement.txt, package ffmpeg will be missing on model inference.
 This module can be downloaded with anaconda with -c pytorch.
 - Users with dedicated graphics cards will have a better experience running the big models.
+- For transcribing on windows you can use its built in dictation service with left windows + h.
+The whisper models can be useful for formatting expressive punctuation.
 ## Configurations

 | Model                                                                      | Params / M | Rel.
 Latency | Short-Form WER | Long-Form WER |